jbaladeg/EFA_and_CFA/README.md

 # TOOLBOX

 We are going to work with a toolbox called "UllRToolBox" by University of La Laguna -> https://sites.google.com/site/ullrtoolbox/.
 This tool provides us more information about the data using the same fuctions.
-However, fuctions are in spanish.
+Fuctions are in spanish.
 Nevertheless, we'll do an example using ULLRToolBox and Lavaan package.

 ## References